Angelmmiguel/svgi/README.md

 ### Node Version

 `svgi` requires a `> 6` node version because it uses some features from the new versions of ECMAScript.
+I recommend you to use the current LTS or a newerversion.

 ### Binary files